listenToRipley/100-JavaScript-Algorithm-Challenges/alternatingSums/README.md

 **Explain**

 1. Loop  through the array
-2. Determine if the value is odd or even.
+2. Determine if the index is odd or even.
-3. Depending on if the value is odd or even, add it to a holding values based on the resulting.
+3. Depending on if the index is odd or even, add it to a holding values based on the resulting.
 4. Return a new array with those held values.

 **Example**